THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 1. The Trainees’ Committee is the governing body of the Association elected by the General Assembly in accordance with Annex I - the Trainees’ Committee Election Procedure – attached hereto.

-The Trainees’ Committee shall comprise seven (7) members elected during the first month of the traineeship session by the popular vote of the trainees.
+The Trainees’ Committee shall comprise eight (8) members elected during the first month of the traineeship session by the popular vote of the trainees.

 2. The Trainees' Committee shall be composed of a:

-The President shall be tasked with primary representative duties, including external representation and partnership acquisition as well as the coordination of the Association’s contribution to the Farewell Conference.
+The General Coordinator shall be tasked with primary representative duties, including external representation and partnership acquisition as well as the coordination of the Association’s contribution to the Farewell Conference.
 As the chairperson, they shall also draw up the agenda, chair the meetings of the Trainees’ Committee, and ensure that the Coordinators are performing their tasks.
+Together with the Treasurer, the General Coordinator will be part-owner of the bank accounts of the Association.
+It is the duty and obligation of the General Coordinator, together with the Treasurer, to organize the handover of the bank accounts to the new General Coordinator and Treasurer during the first month of the next session at their own costs.

 The Treasurer shall be responsible for the finances of the Association.
 They shall have a veto power on all financial matters.
 They shall also liaise with and be accountable to the Auditors.
 The Treasurer shall present to the Auditors a statement of all transactions carried out by the Trainees’ Committee at their request.
 With the assistance of the Auditors, they shall serve as a financial consultant to the subcommittees to enable them to draw up reasonable budget requests.
 The Treasurer shall be in charge of the organisation and financial management of the T-Card system.
-In the absence of the President, the Treasurer shall take up the chairperson responsibilities.
+In the absence of the General Coordinator, the Treasurer shall take up the chairperson responsibilities.
+Together with the General Coordinator, the Treasurer will be part-owner of the bank accounts of the Association.
+It is the duty and obligation of the Treasurer, together with the General Coordinator, to organize the handover of the bank accounts to the new General Coordinator and Treasurer during the first month of the next session at their own costs.

 Social Events Coordinator;